FedericoLeva/neuron-sensor_model/README.md

 nanowire electrodes are given as starting point to run the SDevice inputs for passive-extracellular and active-intracellular mixed-mode TCAD-circuit simulations.
-Additionally, the Sentaurus parameter files couples the SDevice inputs to set the intrinsic model paramers.
+Additionally, the Sentaurus parameter file couples the SDevice inputs to set the intrinsic model paramers.

 They are intended to help to verify that the model actually works.